clanofthecloud/cloudbuilder-tools/README.md

 # CloudBuilder-tools
 Tools for the native C++ SDK of Clan of the Cloud

+# Notes for Windows compilation
+A bug in the Visual Studio 2015 project updater broke all configurations for Visual Studio 2012 toolchain support.
+Right now, only Visual Studio 2015 toolchain is supported for pthreads and curllib (and Cloudbuilder too, in its own repository).
+Since OpenSSL on Windows is compiled through batches run from the Command Prompt, this project does not have the problem, and it has been successfully compiled with both Visual Studio 2012 and 2015 toolchains.
+We'll regenerate valid projects for Visual Studio 2012 toolchain in a next version.

 # Compiling

 This project contains external tools used to build the CloudBuilder SDK.
 You need to read information about the main project by refering to the [main page](https://github.com/clanofthecloud/cloudbuilder) first.
 Then read further if you want to recompile the tools by yourselves, which is **not required in order to use the SDK** since we provide precompiled binaries.